SanjuSreejith/Thekkan-coders/README.md

 🎮 What’s Inside (So Far)
 We’ve launched with two proverb-powered mini-games:
 - 🐘 Aadi Thettiyāl Āṇayum Veezhum – Dodge your downfall in a game of timing and wit.
-- 🐍 Pokkunakolli Purathu – Brave the unknown, but beware what lurks beyond.
+- 🐍 Pokkanjapulli Purathu – Brave the unknown, but beware what lurks beyond.
 - 🐸 Thavala Karanjall Mazha Peyum- coincidence mistaken for causation

 Each game turns age-old wisdom into bite-sized fun.